dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 , where `.*` means that all sub-events inside a group can be configured as precise events.

-With AMD IBS and ARM SPE, all the collected samples are precise by design since the hardware captures the exact instruction address.
+With AMD IBS and Arm SPE, all the collected samples are precise by design since the hardware captures the exact instruction address.
 They both work in a very similar fashion.
 Whenever an overflow occurs, the mechanism saves the instruction causing the overflow into a dedicated buffer which is then read by the interrupt handler.
 As the address is preserved, the IBS and SPE sample's attribution to the instructions is precise.

 Users of Linux `perf` on Intel and AMD platforms must add the `pp` suffix to one of the events listed above to enable precise tagging as shown below.
-However, on ARM platforms, it has no effect, so users must use the `arm_spe_0` event.
+However, on Arm platforms, it has no effect, so users must use the `arm_spe_0` event.

 ```bash
 $ perf record -e cycles:pp -- ./a.exe